Fort Valley State University Fact Sheet

 Fort Valley, GA 31030-4313

 - Main: 478-827-3878

 FVSU is a fully accredited, comprehensive, four-year institution committed to providing strong academic programs, online courses and extracurricular activities to students.
 The University provides instruction, research, and public and extension services, consistent with its land-grant and public functions, for all segments of the population to achieve their personal, educational, and professional goals.

-The university’s 3,000-plus students represent 130 of Georgia’s 159 counties, more than 30 states and about 10 international countries.
-Ninety-four percent of the student body is African American.
-The average age is 24 for undergraduates and 33 for graduate students.
-About one-third of students live on campus, and 85 percent attend college full-time.
+The university’s 3,000-plus students represent 136 of Georgia’s 159 counties, more than 25 states and approximately seven international countries.
+Ninety-six percent of the student body is African American.
+The average age is 23 for undergraduates and 34 for graduate students.
+About one-third or 39% of students live on campus, and 85 percent attend college full-time.

 The university has the only certified veterinary technology program in the state.
 A unique partnership with Zoo Atlanta provides future veterinarians hands-on experience in caring for exotic animals.